 And seeing a graph where CTR is going up month over month and CPA going down is always a good feeling:

 As if an improvement in performance isn’t a good enough motivator, I think that the biggest incentive for me in telling clients to consider starting over is that it will make account management that much easier.
-If your job is to manage even just one AdWords account, you should want it to be as easily executable as possible.
+If your job is to manage even just one Google Ads account, you should want it to be as easily executable as possible.
 It’s not worth it to make your PPC experience miserable just because you’re afraid that starting over could lead to negative results or you don’t want to give up on an account that has existed for quite some time.
 An easy to navigate account is going to cut down on time spent working in the account and will make overall optimization much more convenient.

 I’m also not saying that starting over is for everyone; some accounts certainly just need a bit of a tune-up, but I certainly wouldn’t rule out the option of creating something new for your own sanity as well as overall performance.